-The Pre-Law Advising Program prepares students for law school, and eventual legal careers.
+The Pre-Law Advising Program prepares you for law school and eventual legal careers.
 As both law schools and the American Bar Association point out, there is no single "set" curriculum for the pre-law student.
 Accordingly, the pre-law advising program is a resource for any student interested in law, whatever their major.

-Pre-Law Advising sponsors informational sessions, provides preparatory mock Law School Admission Tests (LSAT's), hosts a sanctioned regional moot court tournament, presents lectures from nationally noted legal scholars, and offers other such events.
+Pre-Law Advising sponsors informational sessions, hosts a sanctioned regional moot court tournament, presents lectures from nationally noted legal scholars, and offers other such events.
 Unsurprisingly, Wooster graduates are successful gaining admission to law schools across the country, including some of the best schools in the nation.

 On Saturday, September 16, from 2:45 to 4:00 p.m. there will be a Moot Court argument demonstration.
 This demonstration will take place in Kauke Hall, room 305.
 See Black and Gold Weedend schedule for more details.

 The College of Wooster’s Pre-Law Advising Program is pleased to announce that Professor Daniel P. Tokaji, Charles W. Ebersold and Florence Whitcomb Ebersold Professor of Constitutional Law at The Ohio State University Moritz College of Law, will present our 2017 Constitution Day Lecture.
 His lecture, titled, “The Underappreciated Right to Vote” will be held on Monday, September 18, beginning at 7:30 p.m. in Scovel Hall, room 105.